Dyvinia/BFPlusDocs/docs/details/bugfixes.md

         - Fixed an issue with DARK AURA receiving the bonus damage without having to affect 3 enemies at a time like the description states.
 - Finn
     - BIG DEAL
+        - Fixed numerous exploits which would result in other characters receiving permanent damage resistance granted by their own abilities.
         - Fixed an issue enabling the player to have the AOE bonuses permanently active.
     - NO MORE RUNNING Star Card
         - Fixed an issue with DEADEYE receiving the bonus damage without having to obtain 3 kills with the ability like the description states.